levelgraph/levelgraph/README.md

 ## Browserify

 You can use [browserify](https://github.com/substack/node-browserify) to bundle your module and all the dependencies, including levelgraph, into a single script-tag friendly js file for use in webpages.
+For the convenience of people unfamiliar with browserify, a pre-bundled version of levelgraph is included in the build folder.

 Simply `require("levelgraph")` in your browser modules and use [level.js](https://github.com/maxogden/level.js) instead of `level`: